 The health care and social assistance industry contains the three fastest growing occupational sectors in the country according to the BLS.
 Positions in home health care services, individual and family services or outpatient, laboratory and other ambulatory care services are growing at a faster rate than any other field, with nearly 2 million new jobs expected to emerge between 2012 and 2022.

-Bachelor's degrees in health sciences can be useful in various capacities across these fast-growing industries, and students who dedicate themselves and choose their specializations wisely can graduate into the workforce well-prepared for secure and rewarding careers.
+Bachelor's degrees in health sciences can be useful in various capacities across these fast-growing industries, and students who dedicate themselves and choose their specializations wisely can graduate into the workforce.

 Health sciences career paths

 Health care is growing at twice the rate of the economy as a whole, or 22 percent from 2008 to 2018 according to BLS figures.
 That translates into an estimated 3.2 million new jobs.
 Health care degrees give you access to a range of potential opportunities in the health care industry.
 Graduates can decide whether to continue their education while also pursuing a professional-level health career, or explore one of many bachelor-level opportunities.

 Earning a master's degree in a field like counseling or health care administration can help expand potential career options in the industry.
 For example, a bachelor's degree program in exercise science could potentially lead to a master's degree or doctorate in physical therapy.